A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

 Minimizing the negative log-likelihood with respect to $(\bm{\beta}, \bm{\delta}, \bm{\sigma})$ gives maximum-likelihood estimates of the model parameters.
 Large-sample theory implies the errors in the estimators have an approximate multivariate Gaussian distribution with mean $\bm{0}$ (asymptotically unbiased) and an approximate covariance matrix $\mathcal{I}^{-1}$, where

-denotes the observed information.
+denotes the observed information, i.e., the negative second derivative of the log-likelihood evaluated at the MLE parameter values.
 The Hessian can be obtained numerically via the R package \texttt{numDeriv}~\citep{numDeriv2019}.
-The diagonal elements of $\mathcal{I}^{-1}$ lead to standard errors, which provide the uncertainty quantification reported below for the two watersheds studied.
+The diagonal elements of $\mathcal{I}^{-1}$ lead to approximate standard errors, which provide the uncertainty quantification reported below for the two watersheds studied.
 These watersheds have very long time series to support the asymptotic argument.